gerhard-h/qmk_firmware/keyboards/bm40hsrgb/keymaps/game/readme.md

 todo: Key Overrides may help  with shift-backspace / F-Keys / Layer 3

-todo: get_tapping_term in combination with new custom keycodes TT_PLUS, TT_MINUS, TT_OFF, TT_ON would make TAPPING_TERM configurable on the fly
+todo: get_tapping_term in combination with custom keycodes TT_PLUS, TT_MINUS, TT_OFF, TT_ON would make TAPPING_TERM configurable on the fly

-todo: gaming layer: process_record_user ignore alphas on gaming layer, don't use TapDance, Numbers and F-keys,  how to do it with via and the Layer Limit, find goog keys for shift and space
+todo: gaming layer: process_record_user ignore alphas, don't use TD, F-keys how to do it with via

-info tapdance usage before custom process_record_user 23 x hold (autosymbol),
+info tapdance usage before custom
+ 23 x hold (autosymbol),
  11 x hold+dbltap,
   3 x hold+dbltap+dblhold,